Lifestyles of early settlers of Dedham, Massachusetts: Labor

 Single people, including adult children of residents, were not allowed to live alone unless they had sufficient resources to set up their own household with servants.
-Each year, one day was set aside to assign young adult to other households as subordinates.
+Each year, one day was set aside to assign young adults to other households as subordinates.
 The practice was intended to both keep up the family labor system that underpinned the local economy, and was to prevent the "sin and iniquity ... [that] are the companions and consequences of a solitary life."

 The family labor system also kept young adults in their family homes longer than they might otherwise have been.
 Town and colony policies kept the value of a child's labor very high.
 Records show that children in Massachusetts Bay Colony whose fathers died early, leaving them an inheritance and thus the means to start their own households, married sooner than those whose parents lived longer.
 Nearly two-thirds of orphaned children married before the age of 25, compared to less than half of those with two living parents.

 A 1693 colonial law allowed for outside labor to come into towns without their employers having to post prohibitively expensive bonds for them.
 If they remained in town for longer than three months without being "warned out" by the selectmen, they could remain as an inhabitant.
 The colony raised the limit from three months to one year in 1700.
 Once warned out, an individual could be thrown out of town at any time or treated as a vagabond.
 Some stayed after being warned out.
 Others left on their own will or were thrown out.
 Many, however, were never warned out, especially children.

+Specialized labor

 In the last three decades of the 17th century, a shoemaker, bricklayer, and tanner were recruited to move to the town.